Joy In My Ears

 5:30PM

-Basket in the delightful recording of our 2022 production of Apocalypse Play, with Integrated Audio Descriptions produced with dramaturgical support from Alex Bulmer.
+Bask in the delightful recording of our 2022 production of Apocalypse Play, with Integrated Audio Descriptions produced with dramaturgical support from Alex Bulmer.

 Real-life mother/daughter feminist theatre makers Kate Lushington and Natasha Greenblatt return to beautiful Hillcrest Park to present their seriously funny, searingly personal tale about motherhood, legacy and the future… with a twist.
 Last year Natasha was grappling with whether or not to have a child in the face of climate change and pandemic instability… this year she’s seven and half months pregnant and the world has only gotten more terrifying!